scrubwhip/Simple-Shell/README.md

 ## Moving Forward

-I intend to make the shell more personalized in the future -- I'll maybe evem include some ASCII graphics.
-I eventually also want to attempt making a shell that can simulate my SAP code or manipulate the SAP's .dig files and the data within them.
+I intend to make the shell more personalized in the future -- I'll maybe even include some ASCII graphics.
+I eventually also want to attempt making a shell that can simulate my SAP code by loading the contents of a .txt or .csv file into the RAM module and displaying the status of each register/bus throughout the run process.